 Alan Cheuse Memorial Scholarship

 Writer Alan Cheuse was a beloved staff member and board member of the Community of Writers.
-This scholarship has been established to help writers who are Creative Writing MFA Students at George Mason University, current or recently graduated (in the past 3 years), attend the Writers Workshops.
+This scholarship has been established to help writers who are Creative Writing MFA Students at George Mason University, current or recently graduated (within the last three years), to attend the Writers Workshops.
 After GMU MFA status is established, qualification for the scholarship is based on financial need and the quality of work submitted.
+Donate

 Alexander Cushing Memorial Scholarship for Locals

-Alexander Cushing was the founder of the Squaw Valley Ski resort.
+Alexander Cushing was the founder of the Olympic Valley Ski resort.
 In the early years, he allowed the Community of Writers to use his seasonally empty ski lodge for the conference.
-This scholarship has been established to help creative writers living within a 50-mile radius of Squaw Valley to attend the Writers Workshops.
+This scholarship has been established to help creative writers living within a 50-mile radius of Olympic Valley to attend the Writers Workshops.
 After residency, qualification for the scholarship is based on financial need and the quality of work submitted.

 The Ancinas Scholarship

-This scholarship is funded by the Ancinas Family, who are longtime board members and supporters of the Community of Writers, and residents of the valley.
-The scholarship will be awarded to a writer or writers of Latino/Latina/Latinx or Hispanic heritage who request financial aid.
+This scholarship is funded by the Ancinas Family, longtime board members and supporters of the Community of Writers, and residents of the Valley.
+This scholarship is awarded to a writer or writers of Latino/Latina/Latinx and/or Hispanic heritage who request financial aid.

 The James D. Houston Memorial Scholarship

-Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship will be awarded to a writer or writers of Asian heritage (of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands)to honor his memory.
+Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship is awarded to a writer or writers of Asian heritage (of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands) to honor his memory.
 James D. Houston was a celebrated author and a longtime staff member at the Community of Writers.
+He and his wife, James D. Houston was a celebrated author and a longtime staff member at the Community of Writers.
 Along with his wife, Jeanne Wakatsuki Houston wrote the seminal Farewell to Manzanar.
+Donate

 The Erica Landis Memorial Scholarship

 This scholarship is provided to honor the memory of Erica Landis.
-The scholarship will cover tuition and private housing, and will be awarded to an African American writer.
+This scholarship covers tuition and private housing, and is awarded to an African American writer.

 The Maat Scholarships